Unfortunately, world politics can stand in the way of being able to help your friends and family in sanctioned countries.

 Australia currently has economic sanctions on countries like Iran, North Korea and Syria.
 While you may discover options to get around these sanctions to support friends and family, the government often considers these to be illegal.

-There are over a dozen countries that Australia has sanctions against, which you can read more about on the Department of Foreign Affairs and Trade's website (DFAT), but only a few that you can't send money to from Australia.
+There are over a dozen countries that Australia has sanctions against, which you can read more about on the Department of Foreign Affairs and Trade's website (DFAT), but only 5 that you are not allowed to send money to from Australia.

 - Iran.
 Australia first sanctioned Iran after the Iranian Revolution in 1979, further expanding economic sanctions when Iran refused to give up its uranium enrichment program for nuclear weapons.
-However, some of these sanctions were dropped in 2015.
+Some of these sanctions were dropped in 2015, but many remain.

 - North Korea.
 Australia has no diplomatic relations with North Korea due to its lack of democracy, freedom and basic human rights.